Local travel for Australians on haemodialysis

 No matter the travel treatment option you chose, you need to make sure you’ve confirmed your plan with your dialysis healthcare team.

-Local travel for in-centre on haemodialysis
+Local travel for in-centre haemodialysis

 There’s a lot to explore in our own backyard.
 Here are some ways to plan ahead to receive in-centre haemodialysis treatments in Australia: